jcmangubat/torres-pest-control/public/content/services/mound-demolition.md

-# Mound Demolition
-Break the colony at its core.
+**B**reak the colony at its core.
 Our mound demolition service targets termites where they live—so they won’t live to come back.

 ![Mound Demolition Service Banner](/images/services/tpc_srvc_27.jpg)